andreasfmalde/ADSB-Reception_Processing_Display/README.md

 backend with frontend.
 However, if one would like to only deploy the frontend, there is a compose file in the frontend directory.
 As described above, `REACT_APP_SERVER` can be set to a remote URL hosting the backend.

+There exist three Dockerfiles.
+Two for backend, one for each main in cmd directory, and one for frontend.
+This way there is a clear separation of the different services the application provides, making logging and maintainability easier.

 Additionally, in the project root folder, there is a .env file for setting environment variables.
 These are variables the backend uses for logging into the database, set global values like WaitingTime, CleaningPeriod, etc.
 For developing, default values are set in `backend/internal/global/db.go` for database variables, and